-• Standard V: Culture of Learning and Diversity - Curriculum and Evaluation Processes
+• Standard V: Culture of Learning and Diversity - Curriculum and Evaluation Processes Faculty design program curricula to create a culture of learning that fosters the human

 Faculty design program curricula to create a culture of learning that fosters the human flourishing of diverse learners through professional and personal growth, and supports the achievement of expected student learning outcomes.
 Professional nursing standards and other professional standards appropriate to the program type are foundational curricular elements and are clearly integrated throughout the curriculum.
 Teaching, learning and evaluation processes take into consideration the diverse learning needs of students and are designed to support student achievement of learning outcomes.
 Distance learning programs are held to the same curricular, teaching/learning, and evaluation standards as campus-based programs.
 The program's culture of learning and diversity related to the implementation of curriculum and teaching/learning/evaluation processes is evident through the creation of a positive learning environment and achievement of the following associated quality indicators.